outl1ne/nova-multiselect-field/README.md

 ## Requirements

-- Laravel Nova ^2.0.11
+- Laravel Nova 3.X

 ## Features

-- Multiselect with search
+- Multi- and singleselect with search
-- Single select with search
+- Asynchronous search
 - Reordering functionality with drag & drop
 - Dependency on other Multiselect instances